-The items deviating most are item four with SR = 2.85 and item 16 with SR = 1.96 all the other items have SR:s less than 1.0.
-The correlation between the estimated a-values and corresponding biserial correlations was r = .82.
-There seems to be a reasonable correspondence between the estimated discrimination parameters and the observed discrimination indices as well.
+The item deviating most is item 20 with SR = 2.99.
+The correlation between the estimated avalues and corresponding biserial correlations was r = .73.
+There seems to be a reasonable correspondance between the estimated discrimination parameters and the observed discrimination indices as well.

-The correlation between the observed test scores and the abilities estimated by the IRT model was r = .95.
+The correlation between the observed test scores and the abilities estimated by the IRT model was r = .96.